Hammond organ: Vibrato and chorus

 Hammond organs have a built-in vibrato effect that provides a small variation in pitch while a note is being played, and a chorus effect where a note's sound is combined with another sound at a slightly different and varying pitch.
 The best known vibrato and chorus system consists of six settings, V1, V2, V3, C1, C2 and C3 (i.e., three each of vibrato and chorus), which can be selected via a rotary switch.
 Vibrato / chorus can be selected for each manual independently.

 Harmonic percussion

 The B-3 and C-3 models introduced the concept of "Harmonic Percussion", which was designed to emulate the percussive sounds of the harp, xylophone, and marimba.
 When selected, this feature plays a decaying second- or third-harmonic overtone when a key is pressed.
 The selected percussion harmonic fades out, leaving the sustained tones the player selected with the drawbars.
 The volume of this percussive effect is selectable as either normal or soft.
-Harmonic Percussion retriggers only after all notes have been released, so legato passages sound the effect only on the very first note or chord, making Harmonic Percussion uniquely a "single-trigger", but still a polyphonic effect.
+Harmonic Percussion retriggers only after all notes have been released, so legato passages sound the effect only on the first note or chord, making Harmonic Percussion uniquely a "single-trigger", but still a polyphonic effect.